-If your skin is developing dark spots due to sun exposure, you can use Vitamin C to diminish its visibility.
-Vitamin C inhibits melanin production, which helps to lighten hyperpigmentation and brown spots.
+If your skin is developing dark spots due to the sun’s harmful UV rays, opt in for a concentrated Vitamin C product.
+Vitamin C encourages melanin production, which helps to lighten hyperpigmentation and sun spots.

-We suggest you try out the following Vitamin C products from Zo Skin Health:
+We recommend the following Vitamin C products from ZO Skin Health:

-Laser therapy treats sun-damaged skin using an intense light beam.
+Laser therapy treats skin cells using an intense light beam.
 Because of its non-invasive nature, this type of treatment is a popular choice for those seeking quick and satisfying results with minimal downtime.

-There are several types of laser therapy that can treat sun-damaged skin.
-Laser treatments can target the face, neck, and chest areas.
-Treatments typically last 30 minutes, and the downtime depends on which laser treatment is being performed.
+There are several types of laser therapy that can treat damaged skin, such as those that target the face, neck, and chest areas.
+These treatments typically take 30 minutes, but can vary depending on which laser treatment is being performed.

 APT Medical Aesthetics offers the following laser procedures to treat sun-damaged skin:

-IPL (Intense Pulse Light) or BBL (Broadband Light) is an innovative light treatment that penetrates the epidermis and targets the cells that produce melanin in the skin.
-It is a versatile treatment that has been found particularly beneficial in removing unwanted hairs, and in treating skin discolouration and hyperpigmentation due to harsh sun exposure and aging.
+IPL (Intense Pulse Light) or BBL (Broadband Light) is an innovative light treatment that penetrates the epidermis and targets melanin-producing cells in the skin.
+It has been found to be particularly beneficial in removing unwanted hairs as well as treating skin discolouration and hyperpigmentation from sun exposure and aging.